 Muscles and Statins

-The effect of statins on muscles and muscle fibers is not understood completely, but the fact that muscle pain and weakness is a side effect of statin medication is well known.
+The effect of statins on muscles and muscle fibers is not understood completely, but docotrs know that muscle pain and weakness is a side effect of statin medication.
+It is one of the most common complaints of patients.

 Muscle pain – formally called myopathy - can be divided into:

 Myalgia - soreness, tenderness or weakness of muscles.
 This is a symptom, not a sign.
-In other words, patients report feeling this weakness but scientists have not discovered biomarker or physiological changes the correspond to the myalgia,
+In other words, patients report feeling this weakness but scientists have not discovered a biomarker or physiological changes that correspond to the myalgia.
+Pain in the tendons or joints are also considered myalgia.

 Myoglobin is the muscle equivalent to the blood’s hemoglobin.
 It contains iron and moves oxygen to the muscle cells.
 It also is associated with the pigment heme, which largely gives red meat its color.
 Myoglobin the blood or urine is a sign of muscle breakdown.